ueaner/drag-3fg/README.md

 ```
 and click OK.

 Now select the program in the Autostart menu, and press Start in the upper right-hand corner of the window to start using it in the current session.
+It will automatically start in the next session you log into.

 ### You did it!
 Now you can 3-finger-drag!